HamishHamiltonSmith/The-Huffle-Language/README.md

 # About

 Huffle is a programming language built with c++, made for building general purpose (and soon HALEX) applications.
-Currently it is bare and unoptimised- but features most major programming constructs, and is turing complete.
-These include:
+Currently it includes:

 - For & While loops
 - Conditionals